-Pain relief is a big issue for those who live with chronic pain.
-It becomes an even bigger issue during pregnancy.
+Pain relief in pregnancy is a big issue for those who live with chronic pain.
 For those of us whose symptoms worsen during pregnancy, it’s a minefield.

 Author’s Note: This article appeared first on The Mighty.

 My fifth tip for pregnancy with Fibromyalgia is to get a pain management plan in place – preferably prior to becoming pregnant.

 There are some medicines that are categorically unsafe for pregnancy.
 There are a lot of medicines that they just don’t know enough about, performing experiments on pregnant women, particularly involving something that may harm a baby, would be unethical.
 So literature relies on data provided by pregnant women.
 This website Mother to Baby provides fact sheets, access to professionals about medicine in pregnancy and more.

 The first thing to do when considering pregnancy with a chronic pain-based illness would be to discuss plans for pregnancy with your doctor.
 With my first pregnancy, we didn’t talk to the doctor before conceiving, and then when we were discussing the only medicine I was on (amitriptyline) I nearly had a panic attack at the thought of going off it.
 My doctor called a specialist and they agreed that the benefits outweighed the potential risks – for me and my unique situation.